Another Christmas season is nearby. The whole nature is getting ready to celebrate another birthday celebration of Jesus Christ.

 When Holly is the king of the winter months, Ivy is his queen.
 Both Holly and Ivy are considered as common companions during the winter season because of their evergreen status by keeping their splendor in the features like endurance, promise, hope, and vitality even in the most challenging winter season.
 It is believed that Ivy encourages our health and growth spiritually.
 Ivy and Holly sometimes represent the duality like male and female.

 Mistletoe is a powerful symbol of freedom keeping in the theme of renewal and the promise of illumination.
 It is limitless in its capacity of growth and mistletoe is sometimes considered as the female of male tree oak.
 It conveys the message of fertility and renewal born from a partnership of solidity and strength, especially in the winter solstice.
 People believe that mistletoe has its own tremendous healing properties since its association with oak.
 People do kiss beneath the mistletoe as it is a plant of peace and therefore whenever a time it was spotted in a forest, the honor was paid for it.

 5. Poinsettia flower

 The Aztecs have unique flower meanings of their own, and they deemed poinsettia which symbolizes purity.
-It had been earlier called as Cuitlaxochitl which means “star flower”.
+It had been earlier called Cuitlaxochitl which means “starflower”.
 Interestingly, they have used its color to dye skins and clothing too.
 Poinsettia is not a real flower.
 Its red tops are actually the leaves of the plant that have changed color.
-However it is referred as a flower.
-This flower has been named as “Flor de la Noche Santa” which means “Flower of Holy night” and “Flor de Noche Buena” which means “Christmas eve flower”.
+However, it is referred to as a flower.
+This flower has been named “Flor de la Noche Santa” which means “Flower of Holy night” and “Flor de Noche Buena” which means “Christmas eve flower”.